MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/cortana-integration.md

 There are a few things to be aware of before you start using Cortana in Office 365.
 If you run into issues, check out [these troubleshooting tips](https://go.microsoft.com/fwlink/?LinkId=620763).

-- To use Cortana in Office 365 scenarios, you must set up the Windows 10 Outlook Universal Mail and Calendar apps with Office 365.
-You can also use Cortana with the Outlook desktop app.
+- You can add your Outlook or Office 365 account as a connected service to Cortana and add reminders and tasks to your lists in Microsoft To-Do.
+You can also use Cortana to read and search messages in the Outlook desktop app.

 - Cortana with Office 365 only works on Windows 10 devices and is available in only certain languages and markets today.